pytorch/pytorch/docs/source/sparse.rst

 as `cos` and just move on.
 For this we'd like to kindly point to https://pytorch.org/maskedtensor, which is in turn also backed and powered by sparse storage formats and kernels.

+Also note that, for now, the user doesn't have a choice of the output layout.
+For example, adding a sparse Tensor to a regular strided Tensor results in a sparse Tensor.

+    >>> a + b.to_sparse()
+    tensor([[0., 3.],
+            [3., 0.]])

+It is possible, that the resulting Tensor is better represented as a sparse Tensor and more so that it could be done efficiently.
+However, we don't know ahead of time whether the dense Tensor is sufficiently sparse.
+We are working on an API to control the result layout and recognize it is an important feature to plan a more optimal path of execution for any given model.

 Caveats
 +++++++